Board of Directors & EXECUTIVE ADVISORY COUNCIL

 FOUNDER & CEO

-Chair, San Francisco Commission on Community Investment & Infrastructure
+Chair and President, San Francisco Commission on Community Investment & Infrastructure

 Marily Mondejar is a senior business leader with wide-ranging global experience as an entrepreneur, strategist and advisor to Fortune 500 organizations.
 She advises executives on leadership and career derailment issues, and consults on corporate image strategies, merger implications, scenario planning, and how to maximize performance, through work with executive teams, alliance-building, and inter-cultural communications.
 Select clients included Cemex, Siebel (Oracle), and Webex (Cisco).